fbpx

 Guests can enjoy tasty dishes like Huevos Rancheros and Chilaquiles or mix it up with something totally original like tres leches French Toast.

 Their menu also features innovative items like pancake tacos served with fresh berries, bananas, and Nutella.
-Fans of chicken and waffles will love Pepe’s chicken and churros, a fun Mexican-inspired take on a brunch classic.

 While you’re enjoying your meal, treat yourself to all you can drink mimosas or sangria as a refreshing palate-cleanser.